-This task requires you to dig beyond the surface and actively listen to a customer's needs and goals, while also tuning in to the details they are leaving out.
+This task requires you to dig beyond the surface and actively listen to a customer's needs and goals, while also tuning in to the details they’re leaving out.

 This "process of extraction" forces you to listen with intent, while also granting the customer permission to speak openly and freely about their concerns, issues, or complaints.
 The more they reveal, the more opportunity you have to tap into their motivations and intentions to effectively guide them towards the desired outcome in a human and empathic way.

 Trouble is, people are often hesitant to introduce these types of positive emotions in the business world, operating under the notion that it's not appropriate or should be minimized.
-However, according to University of Haifa Professor Dana Yagil's research, suppressing interpersonal emotions of employees for customers could lead to a decline in customer satisfaction.
+However, according to research from the Advances in Developmental and Educational Psychology journal, suppressing the interpersonal emotions of employees for customers could lead to a decline in customer satisfaction.

 "The expression of natural positive emotions is well received by the other party and is likely to contribute to customer satisfaction and customer loyalty."

 When evaluating consistency, it's important to take a step back and consider its role in your customer onboarding process.

 To tee up a positive customer perception, you'll want to ensure that the hand-off from sales to support or customer success is fluid and reflects how you want folks to view your brand.